 Downy mildew is a potentially devastating disease of cucurbit crops that can cause significant yield losses.
-This disease is known to infect more than 40 cucurbit species, including cantaloupe, cucumber, pumpkin, squash, and watermelon.
+This disease, sometimes referred to as cucurbit downy mildew, is known to infect more than 40 cucurbit species, including cantaloupe, cucumber, pumpkin, squash, and watermelon.
 In Mississippi, this disease has been more of a problem in the fall than in the spring.

 Signs and Symptoms

 Signs and symptoms of downy mildew typically occur only on leaves.
 Leaves of all ages may be affected.
 Symptoms appear between 3 and 12 days after infection and begin as slightly yellow to bright yellow lesions on the upper leaf surface.
 Lesions may remain yellow or may turn brown.
-In most cucurbits, lesions have irregular margins (Figures 1, 2, and 3); however, in cucumbers, lesions are angular (Figures 4 and 5).
+In most cucurbits, lesions have irregular margins (Figures 1, 2, and 3); however, in cucumbers, lesions are angular (Figure 4).
 The lesions may expand to cover much of the leaf surface, eventually resulting in the death of the entire leaf.
-Under favorable environmental conditions, the pathogen may produce gray- to purple-colored structures on the lower leaf surface below the yellow lesions present on the upper leaf surface (Figure 6).
+Under favorable environmental conditions, the pathogen may produce gray- to purple-colored structures on the lower surface of leaves (Figures 5 and 6) below the yellow lesions present on the upper surface of leaves.